 Beyond the mish-mash of cool, modern décor, the message at Deer + Almond is that food should be fun.
 The bistro is committed to creating experimental menus to keep things exciting.
 Sample creations such as crispy cauliflower beer and cheddar soup and pickled radish with miso and sesame, as well as many other unusual but hearty tapas.

-Winnipeg’s first tapas restaurant, Segovia is a small restaurant tucked away in a corner of the hip Osborne Village neighbourhood that is full of flavours.
-It serves up an impressive range of bijou plates that cover all the Spanish favourites, from patatas bravas to calamari, all done with aplomb.
+Winnipeg’s first tapas restaurant, Segovia is a small restaurant tucked away in a corner of the hip Osborne Village neighborhood that is full of flavors.
+It serves up an impressive range of bijou plates that cover all the Spanish favorites, from patatas bravas to calamari, all done with aplomb.
 We love the cool, informal atmosphere; it’s somewhere you could easily while away a few hours, catching up with friends as you make your way through the ever-changing menu.